-- A. A written application shall be filed with the Planning Commission utilizing forms obtained from the Zoning Administrator which shall include: - 1.
+- A. A written application shall be filed with the Planning Commission which shall include: - 1.
 Name and address of property owner and applicant, if not same; - 2.
-A legal description of the property or lot; - 3.
-A site plan pursuant to Section 603 or 604; - 4.
+A legal description of the property or lot;

+- 3. A site plan pursuant to Section 803 or 804: - 4.
 An explanation describing the present nonconforming use or structure; - 5.
-An explanation of any proposed addition or alteration to the uses or structures; - 6.
-Time frame for completion of the project; and,

-- 7. Comparison of the proposed activity to the existing structure or use. - B. The Planning Commission shall, upon receipt of the application, schedule a public hearing in accordance with the procedures of Section 1003.
-The applicant must demonstrate a necessity for the continuation or expansion of the nonconforming use or structure.
-Upon hearing the facts and information, the Planning Commission shall make its decision in writing and set forth the findings and reasons on which it is based, pursuant to the standards identified in Section 1004.
-Conditions may be attached, including any time limit, where necessary, to assure that the use or structure does not become contrary to the public health, safety, or welfare, or the spirit and purpose of this Ordinance.
+An explanation of any proposed addition or alteration to the uses or structures. - B. The Planning Commission shall, upon receipt of the application, schedule a public hearing in accordance with the procedures of Section 1103.
+Upon hearing the facts and information, the Planning Commission shall make its decision in writing and set forth the findings and reasons on which it is based, pursuant to the standards identified in Section 904.
+Conditions may be attached, including any time limit, where necessary to assure that the use or structure does not become contrary to the public health, safety, or welfare, or the spirit and purpose of this Ordinance.